abbasmousavi/silver-screen/README.md

 ![](Shared/Assets.xcassets/App%20Icon%20%26%20Top%20Shelf%20Image.brandassets/Top%20Shelf%20Image%20Wide.imageset/Shelf1.png)

 # Silver Screen
 An open tvOS, iOS and macOS app to play free and publicly available classic movies from Internet Archive.
-This is the recreation of https://github.com/sarn/ARNClassicFilms in SwiftUI and Combine.
+This is a complete rewrite of https://github.com/sarn/ARNClassicFilms in SwiftUI and Combine for tvOS 14.

 # Overview